Love the sun, respect your skin

 - Cover up your skin.
 Throw on a long sleeved shirt or top that ideally has a collar and a sarong or long shorts to banish those burning rays.

 - Wear a hat or cap.
-Whether its cowboy hat, a floppy hat or baseball cap, all are good at keeping the heat off your head, face neck and ears.
+Whether it's a stylish fedora, a trilby or a baseball cap, all can help to keep the heat off your head, face, neck and ears.

 - Chill out in the shade.
-When the sun’s rays are strongest between 11am and 3pm, reach for the shade and sit under a tree, building or umbrella.
+When the sun’s rays are strongest between 11am and 3pm, find a shady spot to avoid the burn.

 Just one session a month on a sunbed can increase your risk of skin cancer by more than half.

 Check out your local chemist or department store for fake tans that give great colour without the grave health risks.
 Fake tan products don't offer sun protection, so keep your five steps for sun safety in mind when you use them.

 Teenage Cancer Trust supports secondary schools, colleges, universities, clubs and societies across the UK by offering free cancer awareness sessions, which includes free sun safety presentations courtesy of our Shunburn campaign.
 For more information or to arrange a visit call 0207 612 0370 or email our education team on firstname.lastname@example.org.